 Lang1416 is a three-credit, one semester core course for students who have attained Level 3 in Chinese Language in the Hong Kong Diploma of Secondary Education Examination (HKDSE) or its equivalent.
 It is offered in both the Fall and Spring semesters.
 The course is available in three streams.
-LANG 1416 C and P use Cantonese and Putonghua respectively as the medium of instruction, whereas 1416 I is mainly offered for students of Chinese language background but went to international schools.
+LANG 1416C and P use Cantonese and Putonghua respectively as the medium of instruction, whereas 1416I offered for students with Chinese proficiency lower than Chinese language background students but obviously higher than non Chinese language background students.
 All three streams share the same course objectives, contents and assessment methods, and adopt Putonghua in assessment tasks.
 Students will develop and enhance their communication competency in written Chinese and spoken Putonghua and will strengthen their language and communication skills and enhance their problem-solving abilities and team skills in the group project and group discussion.